 Many people wrongly believe that these shifts are associated with aggression, but lower cortisol and higher testosterone actually just makes you feel more confident.
-They'll help you take risks that would normally be constrained by fear.
-They'll remove the emotional wariness that can result from uncertainty, and they help you perform more cognitively rather than emotionally.
+It'll help you take risks that would normally be constrained by fear; remove the emotional wariness that can result from uncertainty; and help you perform more cognitively rather than emotionally.
 This can be critical to interview success.

 Find a private place to do some proactive power-posing about 15 minutes before the interview, even if it's a bathroom stall.
 Subjects in a research study who performed two-minute high-power poses before an interview appeared more confident.